PGP Key Generator

 Can you tell me more about the keys you generate?

 Sure.
 For starters, we enforce using a passphrase with each key generated.
 This ensures some level of protection if your key is ever stolen.
-We also automatically generate two subkeys for you, one for signing and the other for encryption.
-You can use your subkeys to sign and encrypt data and keep your private key safe.
-The bit length of generated subkeys will be identical to the length you specified for the primary key.
-The primary key we generate for you never expires.
-You can, however, set the expiration date on the generated subkeys using the 'Expire' option in the key generation form.
+We also automatically generate subkeys for you, for signing and encryption.
+You can use your subkeys to sign and encrypt data and keep your primary private key safe.
+You can set the expiration date on your keys using the 'Expire' option in the key generation form.

 What is Elliptic Curve Cryptography?

 Elliptic Curve Cryptography (ECC) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
-One of the main benefits in comparison with non-ECC cryptography (with plain Galois fields as a basis) is the same level of security provided by keys of smaller size.
-For example, a 256-bit ECC public key should provide comparable security to a 3072-bit RSA public key.
-ECC is still not widely supported in many PGP client applications so we advise that you generate ECC keys only if you know what you're doing.
+One of the main benefits in comparison with non-ECC cryptography is the same level of security provided by keys of smaller size.
+We recommend using Curve25519, which offers excellent security and performance.
 You can read more about it at RFC 6637.

 I'm concerned about my privacy.
 Do you keep or gather logs of any sort?